 - Breast Ultrasounds: A diagnostic tool that is used on its own or in combination with mammograms to provide additional detail about an area in question.

-- Magnetic Resonance Imaging (MRI): MRIs use radio waves and powerful magnets to create detailed images of breast tissue.
+- Magnetic Resonance Imaging (MRI): This highly sensitive exam expands the ability to diagnose early-stage breast cancers that may not be visible on mammography or ultrasound.
+MRIs use radio waves and powerful magnets to create detailed images of breast tissue.
 No radiation is used in the procedure.
 A one-time injection of non-iodine contrast material will be required before the procedure.

-- High Risk Counseling and Genetic Testing: Our counseling program is specifically for women who are at increased risk for developing breast cancer due to family history or other factors.
+- High-Risk Counseling and Genetic Testing: Our Clinical Genetics Program provides a Comprehensive Cancer Risk Assessment, Cancer Genetic Counseling and Predictive Genetic Testing for women who are at increased risk for developing breast cancer due to a personal and/or family history of breast and colon cancer, genetic disposition or previous medical history.
 We create a tailored plan for each patient, which includes ongoing observation and screenings.
-The plan may also include genetic counseling and testing for the genes that are associated with breast and ovarian cancers.
+The personalized screening and prevention plan may also include genetic counseling and testing for the genes that are associated with breast and ovarian cancers.

 If a screening reveals a suspicious finding, there are a variety of ways to determine if the finding is benign or cancerous, including:

 - Cyst Aspiration: Typically used when cysts are found.
 During this procedure, a fine needle is inserted into the cyst and fluid is extracted and may be tested.

 - Ultrasound-Guided Biopsy: Typically used when breast lesions are found under ultrasound that require tissue sampling.
 During this procedure, ultrasound guidance is used to target the exact location of the lesion.
 A needle is inserted into the lesion and tissue is extracted and tested.